CMCLorg/CMCLorg.github.io/registration.md

 ## Registration details

-Please follow the instructions for conference registration provided on the [NAACL registration page](https://aclweb.org/conference/naacl-hlt-2019-conference-registration/#gf_25).
-CMCL is a one-day workshop being held on June 7, 2019, with associated fees.
+Please follow the instructions for conference registration provided on the EMNLP registration page.
+CMCL is a one-day workshop being held on November 2020, with associated fees.
 Students and those attending the main conference pay less for CMCL registration.

-The URL for NAACL registration maybe found here: https://aclweb.org/conference/naacl-hlt-2019-conference-registration/#gf_25
+The URL for EMNLP registration maybe found here: <b> TO BE ANNOUNCED </b>

 ### Visa information

-For those needing a support letter to attend NAACL-2019 or its workshops, please complete the following form: https://forms.office.com/Pages/ResponsePage.aspx?id=t-mmC7Ngrk-S835t3Z6bZaQKPumvKxxDqgDQK1a8-MVUOFA4UTZLTFNTWDdDMENQWENDUzY4Q0hWWS4u
+For those needing a support letter to attend NAACL-2020 or its workshops, please complete the following form: <b> TO BE ANNOUNCED </b>